alterNERDtive/EDDiscovery-wiki/Using-the-History-Grid.md

 * Set Start/Stop point for travel calculations: Use to set up travel calculation of distance and time by setting start and end points

 * Remove Journal Entry: **Advanced, Caution**.
 Delete this entry entirely.
 Use with caution.
 Useful for the EDD Set Item entry (which the user creates]].
 If journals are rescanned, the entry may reappear.

+* Set Note: An alternate way of entering a note rather than using the note box on the right

+* Run Actions on this entry.
+Re-run any actions that apply to this entry.